 - Phone your solicitor and air your concerns.
 There may be legitimate reasons for the apparent lack of progress, and you may be able to help resolve these.
 If not, a nudge should get the solicitor to prioritise your file - they will want to avoid further calls.

 - If things don't improve, call the practice manager and complain.
 The complaints procedure will be set out in the terms and conditions.
 Tell the practice manager that you want your file moved the most proactive member of the conveyancing team.

 Much maligned, estate agents are often the unsung heroes of the property sale and purchase.
 Their interests are very much aligned with yours, and they only get paid if the sale goes through.

 A good agent will do all they can to push things along.
 Agents will help chase up and down the chain.

 Communicate regularly with the agent and help them help you by keeping them up to date with everything.

 If the buyer's survey uncovers potentially cost;y defects, most buyers will want to negotiate a lower selling price to reflect these unforeseen costs.

 There is no need to feel awkward about a renegotiation; it is often expected.
 But don't faff about, if you are going to make a revised offer you should do so without delay.

 Lack of planning, building regulations and other problems

-If the solicitor's enquiries reveal technical problems that you are happy to live with, such as an 'unofficial' roof terrace or missing electrical certificate, tell your solicitor you are happy to opt for an indemnity policy to speed things up.
+If your solicitor's enquiries reveal technical problems that you are happy to live with, such as an 'unofficial' roof terrace or missing electrical certificate, tell your solicitor you are happy to opt for an indemnity policy to speed things up.